g4b1nagy/helpful-site/src/2014-05-28-hello-and-welcome.md

 title: !!python/unicode 'Hello and welcome'
 ===========================================================================

 You're live!
 Nice.
-We've put together a little post to introduce you to the Ghost editor and get you started.
-You can manage your content by signing in to the admin area at `<your blog URL>/ghost/`.
-When you arrive, you can select this post from a list on the left and see a preview of it on the right.
-Click the little pencil icon at the top of the preview to edit this post and read the next section!
+The great people at [Ghost](https://ghost.org/) wrote a great post showcasing their Casper theme (the one we're also using) and since I probably won't be able to do a better job at showcasing their work, I'm providing the original post (with adjustments) bellow.

+If you're looking for documentation on how to use the site generator, feel free to check out the project's [GitHub page](https://github.com/g4b1nagy/helpful-site).

 ## Getting Started

-Ghost uses something called Markdown for writing.
+Helpful Site uses something called Markdown for writing.
 Essentially, it's a shorthand way to manage your post formatting as you write!

 Writing in Markdown is really easy.
-In the left hand panel of Ghost, you simply write as you normally would.
+Inside every .md file, you simply write as you normally would.
 Where appropriate, you can use _shortcuts_ to **style** your content.
 For example, a list:

 *   Item number one
 *   Item number two